Futures exchange: Clearing and margin mechanisms

 Futures exchanges provide access to clearing houses that stand in the middle of every trade.
-Suppose trader A purchases US$145,000 of gold futures contracts from trader B. Trader A really bought a futures contract to buy US$145,000 of gold from the clearing house at a future time, and trader B really has a contract to sell US$145,000 to the clearing house at that same time.
-Since the clearing house took on the obligation of both sides of that trade, trader A does not have to worry about trader B becoming unable or unwilling to settle the contract – they do not have to worry about trader B's credit risk.
+Suppose trader A purchases US$145,000 of gold futures contracts from trader B. The reality is that Trader A has bought a futures contract to buy US$145,000 of gold from the clearing house at a future time, and trader B has a contract to sell US$145,000 to the clearing house at that same time.
+Since the clearing house has taken on the obligation of both sides of that trade, trader A does not have to worry about trader B becoming unable or unwilling to settle the contract – they do not have to worry about trader B's credit risk.
 Trader A only has to worry about the ability of the clearing house to fulfill their contracts.

 Even though clearing houses are exposed to every trade on the exchange, they have more tools to manage credit risk.
-Clearing houses can issue Margin Calls to demand traders to deposit Initial Margin moneys when they open a position, and deposit Variation Margin (or Mark-to-Market Margin) moneys when existing positions experience daily losses.
+Clearing houses can issue margin calls to require traders to deposit Initial Margin moneys when they open a position, and to deposit Variation Margin (or Mark-to-Market Margin) moneys when existing positions experience daily losses.
 A margin in general is collateral that the holder of a financial instrument has to deposit to cover some or all of the credit risk of their counterparty, in this case the central counterparty clearing houses.
-Traders on both sides of a trade has to deposit Initial Margin, and this amount is kept by the clearing house and not remitted to other traders.
+Traders on both sides of a trade have to deposit Initial Margin, and this amount is kept by the clearing house and not remitted to other traders.
 Clearing houses calculate day-to-day profit and loss amounts by 'marking-to-market' all positions by setting their new cost to the previous day's settlement value, and computing the difference between their current day settlement value and new cost.
-When traders accumulate losses on their position such that the balance of their existing posted margin and their new debits from losses is below a thresh-hold called a maintenance margin (usually a fraction of the initial margin) at the end of a day, they have to send Variation Margin to the exchange who passes that money to traders making profits on the opposite side of that position.
+When traders accumulate losses on their position such that the balance of their existing posted margin and their new debits from losses is below a threshold called a maintenance margin (usually a fraction of the initial margin) at the end of a day, they have to send Variation Margin to the exchange, which passes that money to traders making profits on the opposite side of that position.
 When traders accumulate profits on their positions such that their margin balance is above the maintenance margin, they are entitled to withdraw the excess balance.